Home

 Current projects:

-• Objects and other aspects of perceptual organization (groups, figure/ground) distort spatial perception, and we explore this phenomenon using psychophysics and brain imaging.
+• Objects — recognition, and how objects and other aspects of perceptual organization (groups, figure/ground) distort spatial perception.
+We explore theses phenomena using psychophysics and brain imaging.

 • Examining the neural correlates of Boundary Extension (collaboration w/ Dr. Helene Intraub) using fMRI, developing a novel, flexible tool to study this phenomenon.